G-Research/ApiSurface/README.md

 If you are multi-targetting and you wish for different `SurfaceBaseline.txt` files for each target, you should generate `SurfaceBaseline` files for each target (renaming them to follow the naming schema as described in this README's description of the `ApiSurface` module), and include them all in the project file.

-### The version.json file

-Add a version.json file to the root of the project, following [NerdBank.GitVersioning] convention.

 ### Within the unit test project

 Add a reference to the `ApiSurface` NuGet package.